 The UK has a world-class automotive sector and could be a world leader in electric vehicles, at the cutting edge of electric vehicle technology and research, but the Government have failed to invest to support the transition.
 I will give just one example.
 The Treasury pledged last year to support the switch to zero-emission vehicles with a £400 million fund for charging infrastructure, giving manufacturers the certainty to invest in production.
 Half of the money was to come from the taxpayer, with the rest matched by the private sector.
 However, one year on, the money that it was promised would be raised from the private sector has not been secured and no money from the fund has been invested.

 The automotive sector is the jewel in our manufacturing crown.
 It supports highly paid, highly skilled jobs, it contributes enormously to our economy, and it has been an exemplar of the kind of industry that we need in the UK.
 But its future is in jeopardy, as has been shown so clearly in the decisions of recent weeks.
 Can the Secretary of State commit now to taking a no-deal Brexit off the table, agreeing a customs union deal and working with manufacturers and unions to support the transition in the market before it is too late?
 Can he offer Honda any incentives or reassurances that its investment here would be secure?
 After all, he did offer Nissan a sweetheart deal.
-Or is he happy to let yet another industry, and the communities who rely upon it, fall by the wayside on the Conservatives’ watch?
+Or is he happy to let yet another industry, and the communities who rely on it, fall by the wayside on the Conservatives’ watch?

 For over 30 years, Japanese companies investing in our automotive sector have been able to count on a bipartisan commitment to talking about the advantages of investing in Britain: our skills, our commitment to innovation and the efficiency of our operations.
 Members on both sides of the House know that I and my colleagues have worked intensively, including with trade unions, to ensure that we get investments that recognise those advantages.
 I hope that we can send to companies considering investment a clear determination, across both sides of the House, that we will continue to keep faith with that tradition of stability.